 Do I have to live in BC to work with Angela?

-No. With the wonders of technology, I am able to work with clients online from the comfort of your own space.
+No. With the wonders of technology, I am able to work with you online from the comfort of your own space.
 For some people there will be a time change – but often this works to your benefit since I’m on the West coast!
 And with my online booking system, there’s no guessing about timezones.
 All sessions and reminders will automatically be for your timezone so you can mark your calendar and meet me at your computer.

 Registered Dietitians (RDs) provide nutrition advice to people, communities and governments.
 RDs base their recommendations on facts and deliver them to people without judgement, using language you can understand.
 Considering nutrition is a young science, the answers are not always clear and are often updated as we keep learning.
 RDs take their role very seriously and know how important it is to keep up with the latest information, to know all sides of the story.
 When you have all the pros and cons of a topic, you can make the most informed choice for you.